 - Represented Fortune 50 company in nonpublic FTC investigation of potential Fair Credit Reporting Act violations; obtained unconditional closure

-- Represented leading digital media company in full-phase FTC investigation relating to COPPA that resulted in closure without conditions
+- Represented digital media company in full-phase FTC investigation relating to COPPA that resulted in closure without conditions

 - Developed and delivered antitrust compliance program for publicly traded infrastructure company